eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL_SOURCE_DISTRIBUTION.txt

    or equivalent package installation procedure on your linux distribution.

-4. Install Go 1.0 or higher (from golang.org). binary distribution is available for some linuxes including Ubuntu.
-Or install and build the Go source distribution.
+4. Install Go 1.1 or higher (from golang.org).
+A binary distribution is available for some linuxes including Ubuntu.
+A package installer (.pkg file) is available for MACOSX.

 5. Install the gosqlite package into the Go environment.